Last Updated on December 18, 2022

 - Lymphacising / rebounding

 From my perspective it’s also important to avoid drinking tea (green and black tea).
-It has some of the highest sodium fluoride levels people are commonly exposed to (as much as 200 ppm [2 parts per billion], which is at least twice what is typically added to drinking water, and if the tea is made from fluoridated water, the is even higher).
-Most non-stick products leach fluoride, such as teflon pans and teflon based water-proofing chemicals (often applied to carpets, car interiors, and home furniture by manufacturers).
+It has some of the highest sodium fluoride levels people are commonly exposed to (as much as 200 ppm [2 parts per billion], which is at least twice what is typically added to drinking water, and if the tea is made from fluoridated water, it’s even higher).
+Most non-stick products leach fluoride, such as teflon pans and teflon based water-proofing / stain-proofing chemicals (often applied to carpets, car interiors, and home furniture by manufacturers).

 I also suggest reading up on bromine and the many ways in which you may be exposed to this.
 Both bromine and fluorine are what are known as elements known as halogens.
 So is iodine, chlorine, and the lesser known astatine.
 We need iodine, but not bromine or fluorine.
 Because Br and F are most highly reactive compared to Iodine, they have the ability to dominate in the body and block iodine uptake, particularly in the thyroid.
 The same, to a lesser extent, may play out with chlorine (also added to drinking water in many places).
 Simply put, avoid exposing yourself to chlorine, bromine, and fluorine.
 Bromine and fluorine are both gases, so various salts of these elements are what you’ll be looking to avoid (sodium fluoride, for instance, is a common sodium salt of fluorine, and potassium bromide is a common salt of bromine).